 The following information is summarized from the bear viewing resources located on the Alaska Public Lands Information Center website at www.alaskacenters.gov/bears.cfm.

 Polar bears, found in the Arctic regions of Alaska, are the most dangerous.

-To connect with Alaska businesses, visit Wildlife Viewing in Things to Do.
+To connect with more bear viewing resources and tours, visit Wildlife Viewing in Things to Do.

 McNeil River State Game Sanctuary

 Reservations: Permits are required and awarded by lottery drawing.
 Applications are available in January each year.
 Applications must be postmarked by March 1st and received in the Sanctuary office no later than March 15th and must include a nonrefundable fee.
 Your name may only appear on one application.
-Applications must be mailed: they will not be accepted in person or by FAX.
+Applications must be mailed: they will not be accepted in person or by fax.
 Up to three persons may apply as a party.
 Winners of the lottery pay a user fee.
 Through the standard application, you can also apply for a standby permit, which allows access to the viewing pad if a regular permit holder decides to stay in camp, but access is not guaranteed.
-There is a fee for applications for standby permits and for the actual permit.
-Permits are awarded by lottery.

 McNeil River Sanctuary Manager